pravbeseda/CurrencyEditText/README.md

 ## Library content

-There are 2 components in this library `CurrencyEditText` and `CurrencyMaterialEditText`.
+There are 2 components in this library: `CurrencyEditText` and `CurrencyMaterialEditText`.
 The `CurrencyMaterialEditText` component is inherited from `TextInputLayout` and is a wrapper over `CurrencyEditText`.